25th February 2020

 Joanne Dobbie, Head of Fundraising at Huntington’s Disease Association said:

-Thanks to the magnificent fundraising efforts of all at FMP Global, the fantastic total of £20,669 has been raised for the Huntington’s Disease Association.
+Thanks to the magnificent fundraising efforts of all at IRIS FMP, the fantastic total of £20,669 has been raised for the Huntington’s Disease Association.
 For a smaller organisation such as ours your donation makes a huge difference to our work and the support we can provide for people affected by Huntington’s disease.
 Examples of the vital support your final total of £20,669 could provide include:

 - 855 hours of telephone support from our Specialist Huntington’s Advisory Service – we encourage people to talk to us whenever they need advice, are struggling to cope, or are in crisis; or